Nursing people who have a mental health condition.

 - Teaching Arrangements

-- Taught face-to face on the Christchurch campus 6 hours per week to mid April, preparing students for the Mental Health clinical placement, which will be undertaken during the first semester.
+Taught face-to face on the Christchurch campus six hours per week to mid-April, preparing students for the mental health clinical placement, which will be undertaken during the first semester.

-- Required: Barker P. (2009) Psychiatric and Mental Health Nursing: The craft of caring (2nd ed).
-London: Hodder Arnold
+Chambers M. (2017) Psychiatric and Mental Health Nursing: The craft of caring (3rd ed).
+Apple Academic Publishing

 - Graduate Attributes Emphasised